Large language models for automated scholarly paper review: A survey

 \section{Introduction}

-In November 2022, OpenAI introduced ChatGPT, a groundbreaking AI-powered chatbot.\footnote{https://openai.com/blog/chatgpt/}, a chatbot developed by OpenAI, was stunningly launched.
-This chatbot can answer almost all kinds of questions with high quality, such as integrating and summarizing literature, completing student compositions, composing musical scores, writing scripts for poems and lyrics, writing and debugging code, emulating various terminals, and even Linux systems.
-ChatGPT reached 100 million users in just about two months after its release,\footnote{https:// www.theguardian.com/technology/2023/feb/02/chatgpt-100-million-users-open-ai-fastest-growing-app} Bill Gates believes that the importance of ChatGPT is comparable to the invention of the Internet and ``will change our world.'' \footnote{https://www.reuters.com/technology/microsoft-co-founder-bill-gates-chatgpt-will-change-our-world-2023-02-10/}.
-As a sign, large language models (LLMs), the core technology behind ChatGPT, gradually came into the public view, and began to change the living habits and working styles of human society in just about two years.
-The research of natural language processing (NLP) and AI, marking a new era of innovation and reshaping the way society interacts with technology.
+In November 2022, OpenAI introduced ChatGPT, a groundbreaking AI-powered chatbot.\footnote{https://openai.com/index/chatgpt/} This chatbot demonstrated an exceptional ability to respond to a wide range of queries with high-quality outputs.
+Its capabilities include integrating and summarizing literature, assisting with student compositions, composing musical scores, generating scripts for poems and lyrics, writing and debugging code, emulating various terminals, and even simulating Linux systems.
+ChatGPT gained immense popularity, reaching 100 million users within just two months of its release~\citep{wu-brief-2023}, making it the fastest-growing consumer application in history at the time.
+Bill Gates remarked that ChatGPT's impact is comparable to the invention of the internet, emphasizing that it ``will change our world''.\footnote{https://www.reuters.com/technology/microsoft-co-founder-bill-gates-chatgpt-will-change-our-world-2023-02-10/} At the heart of ChatGPT lies large language models (LLMs), an advanced artificial intelligence (AI) technology that has rapidly gained public attention.
+Within just two years, LLMs have begun transforming human lifestyles and professional workflows.
+This breakthrough has ushered in significant advancements in the fields of natural language processing (NLP) and AI, marking a new era of innovation and reshaping the way society interacts with technology.

 LLMs~\citep{zhao-survey-2023} are advanced deep neural network language models characterized by an extensive number of parameters, which are optimized through training on large amounts of text data.
 These models excel at capturing and modeling the complexity and diversity of natural language, enabling them to process and generate text with a high degree of fluency and coherence that closely resembles human language use~\citep{brown-language-2020,kasneci-chatgpt-2023,distefano-exploring-2024}.
 The term ``large'' in LLMs refers to their immense scale, with model sizes ranging from hundreds of millions to hundreds of billions of parameters.
 These models are trained on vast amounts of textual data, allowing them to learn intricate linguistic patterns and structures.
 As the scale of an LLM increases, so does its ability to comprehend nuanced language and perform sophisticated language-related tasks.
 With advancing technology, LLMs now support multimodal capabilities, handling text, audio, images, and more.
 OpenAI's GPT-4o~\citep{openai-gpt4o-2024}, for instance, demonstrates advanced real-time reasoning and sensory understanding across modalities.
 These enhanced abilities improve user interaction and broaden applicability across industries.